250th anniversary of the Pfandbrief: Interview with Dr. Louis Hagen

 What have the Pfandbrief banks got planned to mark a quarter of a millennium?

 We have a great deal planned.
 We would like to bring the product history and present-day significance of Pfandbriefe to a wider audience.
-A commemorative publication, which is being published with the support of Pfandbrief banks and will come out at the start of June, will undoubtedly contribute to this goal.
+The commemorative publication, published with the support of Pfandbrief banks, undoubtedly contributes to this goal.
 The work links together 250 years of national and financial history.
 In my view the publication clearly shows that on the eve of covered bond harmonisation, the Pfandbrief is still as contemporary and relevant as it was on its very first day.

 What do you wish the Pfandbrief on its birthday?